Back to Blog

 Pros and Cons

-• Slow image uploading
+• Slow image uploads reported by some users

 Pros and cons from G2.